thomas-tams/mlops_02476_project/reports/README.md

 >
 > Answer:

 --- When running experiments, we naturally encountered a lot of bugs and errors.
 We have tried to implement try/raise statements to detect errors.
-Many of our source code scripts are build from *typer* which has convenient error-messages.
+Many of our source code scripts are built on *typer* which has convenient error-messages.
 Besides, we have relied heavily on the VS Code built-in debugger.
 A major source of support has come from ChatGPT and GitHub copilot.
 Although there are many learnings in getting to know error and traceback messages properly, we also realized during the development that it can be a time-consuming task to debug and therefore utilized the AI tools availabe.
-Finally, we have run some profiling runs a few times with the PyTorch Lightning model. ---
+Finally, we have run some profiling runs a few times via the PyTorch Lightning module. ---

 ## Working in the cloud